A Process to Follow

-- Determine time frames for escape to safety & escape routes.
+- Determine time frames for escape to safety and escape routes.
 What windspeeds or changes in fire behavior will render those time frames insufficient?

 - Identify best locations and methods for lookout to monitor and validate your assessment.

-- Ensure that weather & fire behavior observations are communicated to the entire crew.
+- Ensure that weather and fire behavior observations are communicated to the entire crew.